awslabs/aws-well-architected-labs/Reliability/300_Health_Checks_and_Dependencies/Lab_Guide.md

 1. At the bottom of the page, select **I acknowledge that AWS CloudFormation might create IAM resources with custom names**
 1. Click **Create stack**

-#### 1.2.2 Deploy the web service infrastructure and service
+#### 1.2.2 Deploy the web app infrastructure and service

 Wait until the VPC CloudFormation stack **status** is _CREATE_COMPLETE_, then continue.
+This will take about four minutes.

 * If you are comfortable deploying a CloudFormation stack, then use the **express steps** listed immediately below.
-* If you need additional guidance in how to deploy a CloudFormation stack, then follow the directions for the [Create an AWS CloudFormation Stack from a template](../Documentation/CFNCreateStack.md) lab, and then return here for the next step: **1.3 View the website for web service**
+* If you need additional guidance in how to deploy a CloudFormation stack, then follow the directions for the [Create an AWS CloudFormation Stack from a template](Documentation/CFNCreateStack.md) lab, and then return here for the next step: **1.3 View the website for web service**

 ##### Express Steps (Deploy the WebApp infrastructure and service)